 A Guide to Eco-Tourism Holidays in Guyana by Thomas Shearman on 19th April, 2023 Eco-tourism comes as standard in Guyana.
 This is a country whose lands are 75% covered by lush, verdant forests interspersed by mighty, life-giving rivers.
 Indeed, Guyana’s original name, Guiana, means land of water.
 Wildlife as diverse as jaguars, giant river otters, and black caimans traverse these watercourses in one of South America’s best-protected natural landscapes. …

-Travel & Money in Argentina: The Blue Dollar by Thomas Shearman on 21st March, 2023 Travel Money in Argentina: Currency Exchange, Best Rates, and Blue Dollar The Argentine Peso is experiencing a volatile time on currency exchanges.
-For travellers, that uncertainty makes it a great and more affordable time to visit Argentina, thanks to favourable exchange rates.
-While it’s true that the country’s rampant inflation and unstable currency do indeed …
+Travel & Money in Argentina: The Blue Dollar by Thomas Shearman on 21st March, 2023 Travel Money in Argentina: Currency Exchange, Best Rates, and Blue Dollar (Updated March 2024).
+The Argentine Peso has been experiencing a volatile time on currency exchanges for several years.
+The country’s rampant inflation and unstable currency do indeed make it a little more complicated to pay for things in Argentina, but the latest devaluation of …

 Galapagos Animals: Wildlife Spotting Tips and Checklist by Thomas Shearman on 13th February, 2023 Galapagos animals help make the Galapagos Islands unique.
 Tame wildlife on land and sea makes it the perfect destination for nature enthusiasts, photographers, and families.
 Fascinating animals share their dramatic volcanic landscapes with visitors, often pulling photogenic poses while they check out their human guests.
 Every Galapagos island has flora and fauna distinct from their …